Vaibs16/madrid-traffic-accident-analysis/README.md

 Data Science project analyzing 41,000+ traffic accidents recorded by the Madrid City Council in 2025.
 The goal: show that data can shift emergency response from reactive to preventive.

-> The notebook is written in Spanish (university project).
+> The notebook is written in Spanish.

 ## Three Problems, Three Approaches